cybozu-go/kkok/docs/Architecture.md

 This means dynamic filters will always be applied after static filters.

+### Disabling filters

+Filters can be disabled completely or temporarily until a given time.
+This helps operators suppress alerts.

+Disabling filters temporarily is implemented as _temporary inactivation_ of filters.

 ### Temporary filters

 Dynamic filters have an extra property called `expire` whose value